 Fairtrade is a way to help relieve poverty by changing how we shop.
 If you buy goods displaying the Fairtrade Mark, you know that the producers have been guaranteed a fair price for their goods.
 They are also given an extra amount on top of this (the Fairtrade Premium) for community projects such as schools, clean water and health programmes.
 You can see more about what buying Fairtrade products can achieve here.

 Living in a farming community, we are well aware that it is not only farmers in developing countries who suffer trade injustice.
 We encourage people to buy locally supporting our local farmers, producers and businesses and, in turn, are delighted to have received great support for Fairtrade in Dunscore from our community including businesses, organisations and individuals.
-You can see a list of Dunscore businesses and organisations that are supportive of Fairtrade here.

 We work to promote Fairtrade in diverse and interesting ways including:

 - Organising many events to promote Fairtrade including our ever-popular Big Brew during Fairtrade Fortnight (in February / March each year)

 - Working with and encouraging the school Fairtrade Group who have become a FairActive School

 - Encouraging all the other groups and organisations in the village to use Fairtrade products wherever possible

 - Lobbying politicians and organisations to make trade fair